-How To: Treat a pinched nerve in the neck
+How to Treat a pinched nerve in the neck

 Pinched nerves usually occur in the neck, but can lead to pain and muscle spasms throughout the upper back and arm.
 And despite all the rumors, neck nerves are not pinched by muscles, but rather by disks in your back.
 Learn how to treat a pinched nerve in the neck and stay fit in this sports medicine how-to video.